All Episodes

 And I thought, okay, that seems like an odd thing.

-Uh is that is that illegal to get mad about I know we got gun laws and we got all these various things.
+I know we got gun laws and we got all these various things.

-Oh yeah, it violates the neutrality act.
+Oh, yeah, it violates the Neutrality Act.

 Thousands protesting the fact that this guy was arrested.